D4102R0R1

 The "Trivial Relocation for C++26" proposal ([P2786R13]) introduced the "replaceable" type property to capture exactly the property relevant here: whether destroying an object and constructing a new one in its place is equivalent to assigning to it.
 The trait was introduced out of concern that the library needed an explicit opt-in -- a language-level property -- before implementations could be allowed to use relocation (and, transitively, trivial relocation) for container operations such as insertion and erasure.

 This paper takes a different stance.
 The reason implementations could not use relocation for these operations is not a missing trait, but an over-specification of their behavior.
 The current wording constrains implementations to use assignment by specifying complexity in terms of calls to the assignment operator.
-By relaxing this over-specification, we give implementations the freedom to use relocation -- and, in the future, trivial relocation -- without requiring any new language-level machinery.
+By changing the type requirements and relaxing this over-specification, we give implementations the freedom to use relocation -- and, in the future, trivial relocation -- without requiring any new language-level machinery.
+The choice of strategy is driven mechanically by existing type properties (Cpp17MoveAssignable, Cpp17MoveInsertable, and their noexcept status), not by a new trait.

 We therefore argue that the is_replaceable trait is unnecessary for this purpose.
 The following arguments further support this position.